Amir-Rastkhadiv/fun-gym/README.md

 There is an old saying that a picture is worth a thousand words.
 As a result, the human brain processes visuals 60,000 times faster than text, and people retain 80% of what they see but only 20% of what they do.

 There are the following main categories for the project images:
-1) The fun Gym Website images
+1) The fun Gym website images
 2) The README document Figures
-3) Wire Frames
+3) Layouts(Wireframes/Sketches)
-4) Photos of test outcomes
+4) Photos of tests' outcomes.

 To create each of those in the Fun Gym project, the designer applied different tools and resources.
 For further information  to the section below: